stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 well as how the current slot number perturbs a cryptographic hash of nodes' public keys.

+# Protocol

+The protocol consists of exchanging digitally-signed messages containing nodes' quorum slices.
+The format of all messages is specified using XDR [@!RFC4506].
+The messages convey votes on sets of conceptual statements using a technique called _federated voting_.
+We next describe federated voting, then describe the protocol messages.

 ## Federated voting

+Federated voting allows nodes to agree on some statement `a`.
+Not every attempt at federated voting may succeed; an attempt to vote on statement `a` may get stuck, with the result that the system may never come to agreement on whether to assume `a` or its opposite `!a` is true.
+However, when federated agreement succeeds for statement `a`, two things are guaranteed:

+1. If

+When multiple nodes send the same messages, two thresholds have significance throughout the protocol for each node `v`.

+* quorum threshold:  When `v` node is a member of a quorum in which every member (including `v`) has issued some signed statement.

+* blocking threshold:  When every one of `v`'s quorum slices has a member issuing some signed statement (which doesn't necessarily include `v`).

 {#fig:voting}
                     "vote a OR accept A"        "accept a"